§ 25–751. Limitations on container size.

 For temporary addition of section, see § 2(e) of the Underage Drinking Emergency Amendment Act of 1993 (D.C.
 Act 10-24, May 19, 1993, 40 DCR 3405), § 2(e) of the Underage Drinking Congressional Recess Emergency Amendment Act of 1993 (D.C.
 Act 10-72, July 29, 1993, 40 DCR 5820) and § 2(e) of the Underage Drinking Emergency Amendment Act of 1994 (D.C.
 Act 10-236, April 28, 1994, 41 DCR 2601).

 § 25–754.
 Restrictions on storage of beverages.

-(a) Alcoholic beverages shall not be manufactured, kept for sale, or sold by any licensee other than at the licensed establishment; provided, that the Board may permit the storing of beverages upon premises other than the licensed establishment under the following classes of licenses:
+(a) Alcoholic beverages shall not be manufactured, kept for sale, or sold by any licensee other than at the licensed establishment; provided, that the Board may permit the storing of beverages upon premises other than the licensed establishment in the District under the following classes of licenses:

 (1) Manufacturer’s license;

 (2) Wholesaler’s license;

 (3) Off-premises retailer's license, class A or B;